In Analytical Designer, you can use the date filter for time over time comparison to analyze your data without using complex MAQL syntax.

 For example, if you filter data for March 21-30 and apply the Previous period comparison, Analytical Designer displays also your data for March 11-20.

-If you set the date filter to All time, you cannot compare to Previous period.
+If you set the date filter to All time, you cannot enable the comparison.

 - In Analytical Designer, add Date to the Filters bar.